gremlin-art/nim2_ide/README.md

   * Multi-pass syntax and symbol highlighting

+    Syntax highlighting superimposed with _nimsuggest_ symbols.

+  * Full syntax highlighting

-    Highlight more syntax than other lexers. _nimsuggest_ highlight symbols.
+    Highlight more Nim features than other lexers.

   * Unicode lexer